 Rise Armament plans on offering a few different versions of the AR9.
 The Flash Series models are available in four colors: Rise Red, Patriot Blue, Viking Iron and Spartan Bronze.
 Then you have the Grit Series with black, Flat Dark Earth and olive drab models.
 Either way, you can choose between a 7.5-, 10.5- or 16.1-inch barrel.

 As I mentioned, I obtained a Rise Red model with the shortest barrel option, and my favorite feature comes standard on every Flash Series AR9: The RA-535 Advanced Performance Trigger.
+RISE has a number of incredible AR-15 trigger options.
 This single-stage unit is extremely crisp with virtually no overtravel and a super-short reset.
 Grit Series guns come with the RA-140 trigger, which is more of a tactical or home-defense design that isn’t built specifically for blowing the doors off the competition at the range like the RA-535.
 However, both are rated for 3.5-pound pull weights, and I think my test model’s will lighten up even more with use.